wairas/happy-tools/README.md

   -l LABELS, --labels LABELS
-                        The comma-separated list of object labels to export ('Background' is automatically added). (default: None) --black_ref_locator LOCATOR
+                        The comma-separated list of object labels to export ('Background' is automatically added). (default: None) -N, --no_implicit_background
+                        whether to require explicit annotations for the background rather than assuming all un-annotated
+                        pixels are background (default: False) -u UNLABELLED, --unlabelled UNLABELLED
+                        The value to use for pixels that do not have an explicit annotation (label values start after this value) (default: 0) --black_ref_locator LOCATOR
                         the reference locator scheme to use for locating black references, eg rl-manual; requires: dir-tree-with-data